iamneal/commander/README.md

         var cmd string
         fmt.Scanln("what command to run? ", &cmd)

-        // command is ran here, if the command name is not found, the
+        // command is ran here.
+If the command name is not found, the
-        // help command is ran commands are run in parallel, but it
+        // help command is ran.
+Commands are run in parallel, but it
         // is safe to treat them as having sole access to the config
-        // for the length of the action the result is not returned,
+        // for the length of the action.
-        // it can be accessed through the lookup command, and the action name if err := commands.Get(cmd)(); err != nil {
+        // the returned "Work"  will be populated when the work is done. if err := commands.Get(cmd)(); err != nil {
             if work, ok: err.(commander.QuitErr); ok {
                 fmt.Println("quitting...")
                 break
             } else {
-                // Wait can be called multiple times, even if the work has been done
+                // Wait can be called multiple times, even if the work has been done.
-                // Wait blocks till the work has been completed work.Wait()
+                // Wait blocks till the work has been completed. work.Wait()
                 fmt.Println(work.Result)
             }